 Alternative Recovery Meetings for those who receive Medication-Assisted Treatment

 Heroin Anonymous has a different third tradition: “The only requirement for membership is a desire to stop suffering from heroin addiction.”

 All-Recovery Meetings are “non-denominational” recovery meetings that support all paths to recovery.

-At Workit Health, we have an online support group called MAT & Recovery, and the only requirement to join is no judgement.
+At Workit Health, we have a support group called Workit Together, with a focus on self-care.
 This is a safe space to talk recovery for anyone: family members, those thinking about quitting, those on medication-assisted treatment, or those in long-term recovery.